vanHeemstraSystems/message-board/README.md

 # For Linux
 $ xhost +local:docker
-$docker compose --file docker-compose.dev.yml --project-name message-board-dev up --build -d
+$ docker compose --file docker-compose.dev.yml --project-name message-board-dev up --build -d

 # For macOS with XQuartz
 # On macOS we need to start XQuartz first.
 Here's the complete sequence: